college students

 Further education colleges

-Offer a wide range of courses including academic, vocational and specialist occupational courses.
+Offer a wide range of courses including academic, vocational, technical and specialist occupational courses.
 They:

 • give you a fresh start with new teachers and new friends from different schools